-Class A Ordinary Shares-The Company is authorized to issue 479,000,000 Class A ordinary shares with a par value of \$0.0001 per share.
+Class A Ordinary Shares - The Company is authorized to issue 479,000,000 Class A ordinary shares with a par value of \$0.0001 per share.
 Holders of the Company's Class A ordinary shares are entitled to one vote for each share.
 At October 7, 2020, there were no Class A ordinary shares issued or outstanding.

-Class B Ordinary Shares-The Company is authorized to issue 20,000,000 Class B ordinary shares with a par value of \$0.0001 per share.
-On October 7, 2020, 2,875,000 Class B ordinary shares were issued and outstanding, including an aggregate of up to 375,000 Class B ordinary shares that are subject to forfeiture, to the Company by the Initial Shareholders for no consideration to the extent that the underwriters' overallotment option is not exercised in full or in part, so that the Initial Shareholders will collectively own 20% of the Company's issued and outstanding common stock after the Proposed Public Offering (excluding the Private Placement Shares and assuming the initial shareholders do not purchase any units in the Proposed Public Offering).
+Class B Ordinary Shares - The Company is authorized to issue 20,000,000 Class B ordinary shares with a par value of \$0.0001 per share.
+On October 7, 2020, the Company issued 3,450,000 Class B ordinary shares.
+On December 8, 2020, the Company effected a share sub-division, resulting in an increase in the total number of Class B ordinary shares outstanding from 2,875,000 to 3,450,000 shares.
+All shares and associated amounts have been retroactively restated to reflect the share sub-division.
+Of the 3,450,000 Class B ordinary shares outstanding, up to 450,000 shares are subject to forfeiture, to the Company by the Initial Shareholders for no consideration to the extent that the underwriters' over-allotment option is not exercised in full or in part, so that the Initial Shareholders will collectively own 20% of the Company's issued and outstanding common stock after the Proposed Public Offering (excluding the Private Placement Shares and assuming the initial shareholders do not purchase any units in the Proposed Public Offering).